Julien-Gustin/Image-Colorization/README.md

 ## Implementation & method

-More informations concerning the implementation and method on the [report](report.pdf).
+More informations concerning the implementation and method in the [report](report.pdf).

 ## Reproductibility